ChristophSheep/christophreif.github.io/people.md

 At the Project MAC anniversary I explained:

 <small>
     "... the key idea ... is functional programming: getting away from the burden of sequential programming concepts embedded in our popular programming languages and computer architectures.
 The ideas to accomplish this advance exist; in fact they have been known for some time.
 Yet they are not in favor.
 Why?
 They do not fall into the current main stream of computer science.
-They do not solve the multiprocessor cache problem--instead they make it irrelevant.
-They do not solve the problem of shared objects in object-oriented programming--they eliminate the problem.
-They do not minimize the overhead of processor synchronization--they make it disappear altogether."
+They do not solve the *multiprocessor cache problem*--__instead they make it irrelevant__.
+They do not solve the problem of *shared objects in object-oriented programming*--__they eliminate the problem__.
+They do not minimize the overhead of *processor synchronization*--__they make it disappear altogether__."
 </small>

 Fifteen years later these remarks remain valid.
 I concluded by saying: